MicheleTobias/OpenSourceCartography/README.md

 Before we can edit anything, we'll need to ungroup the big single group: Using the Select Tool ![Select Tool](/Images/Tool_Select.PNG), click on some part of the drawing on your canvas.
 Look at the bottom of the window and verify that you've selected a group.
 The text on the bottom of the window will say something like "Group of 15000 objects in root".
 Now ungroup using the Ungroup tool ![Ungroup Tool](/Images/Tool_Ungroup.PNG).
 It may take a while for this process to finish because we have so many nodes.
 Save.

 **Layers**  Another helpful feature of Inkscape is the ability to put items into different layers.
 This concept is very similar to what you're already familiar with in GIS.
-Layers higher in the list sit on top of layers that are
+Layers higher in the list sit on top of layers that are lower in the list.

    1. Ungroup
    1. Move similar vectors pieces into individual layers (example: all labels into one layer, all point markers into another)